vyoung831/Mintee/doc/Development/test-approach.md

 `Mintee_UIT` contains XCTestCases for Mintee's automated UITs.

 ## SharedTestUtils
-`SharedTestUtils` contains utility classes used by all test targets.
+`SharedTestUtils` contains utility classes used by test targets.
 It includes the following:
 - Setup and helper functions for function and performance AUTs that correspond to the same test scenario.
 - The `TestContainer` class, used for
     - Setting up a persistent container separate from `CDCoordinator`.